Can Turmeric and Coconut Oil Help You Get Brilliant White Teeth?

 Specifically, turmeric reduces gum inflammation, has antibacterial properties, and helps with whitening, she adds.
 "And coconut oil reduces plaque and fights the bacteria that contributes to cavities and gum disease."

-Even dentists can get behind the more woo-woo whitening method (kind of).
-“The fatty part of the coconut oil adheres to the fatty outer cell layer of tooth bacteria and pulls it away,” says Victoria Veytsman, DDS, a cosmetic dentist.
-“It removes stains from your teeth.
-I’d say it’s mostly the abrasive quality of turmeric that’d help with that as well, but I’d recommend baking soda instead.”
+Some dentists are on board with the method (kind of).
+"The fatty part of the coconut oil adheres to the fatty outer cell layer of tooth bacteria and pulls it away," says Victoria Veytsman, DDS, a cosmetic dentist.
+"It removes stains from your teeth.
+I'd say it's mostly the abrasive quality of turmeric that'd help with that as well, but I'd recommend baking soda instead."

-The best part is that the two superstar ingredients are totally affordable (if you don’t have them in your pantry already)—and they don’t have harmful side effects, which certain white strips can’t say (cough).
-“Over-the-counter whitening methods make your teeth feel weak and achy,” says Collings.
-“They can also lead to receding gums because of the chemicals used, whereas coconut oil helps with receding gum lines.”
+The best part is that the two superstar ingredients are totally affordable (if you don't have them in your pantry already)—and they don't have many harmful side effects, which certain white strips can't.
+"Over-the-counter whitening methods make your teeth feel weak and achy," says Collings.
+"They can also lead to receding gums because of the chemicals used, whereas coconut oil helps with receding gum lines."

 To use it to its full advantage, here's the DIY turmeric "miracle mask" that Katie Holmes' facialist swears by.
 And here are 22 delicious recipes starring the anti-inflammatory superfood.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.